fix-project/fix/docs/fixcache.md

    `fixcache::change_status_to_completed()`).
 3. THE thread that changes a job to COMPLETE status resolves all dependencies on the job (in `fixcache::update_pending_jobs()`).
+* For any continue-after dependency on the completed job, the thread queues the job directly.
+* For any start-after dependency, the thread deducts the pending entry by 1 and the thread that changes the pending entry from 1 to 0 queues the job.
 4. Dependencies on a job can only be added before the job is changed to COMPLETE status (in `fixcache::start_after()` and `fixcache::continue_after()`).

+2 and 3 implies the "correctness" requirement.
+3 and 4 implies the
+"make-progress" requirement.

 ## To do
-An interesting question rises from the current implementation is that how fixed points should be handled.
+An interesting question rising from the current implementation is that how fixed points should be handled.
 Given a thunk `t`, `{[eval], t, []}` continue-after `{[eval, force], t, []}`, `{[force], t, [eval]}` continue-after `{[force], t, []}`, and `{[eval, force], t, []}` continue-after `{[eval], force(t), []}`.